The Applicant Guide: What should I include in an application?

 There are general documentation requirements that you must submit with every application.
 In addition, there may be specific documentation requirements depending on the type of application.
 This section describes the general documentation you must provide.
-In addition supplementary advice is given at the 3 links below:
+Links to additional advice are given in the bullets below:

-A checklist to help with ensuring that your submission is complete is available.
+- A checklist to help ensure that your submission is complete is available.

 The covering letter

-You must submit a covering letter for each application.
-This helps us understand why you have submitted your application.
+You must submit a covering letter for each application to help us understand why you have submitted your application.
 Your letter must include:

-- It would be helpful if a list of documents submitted is included together with where they are located/ labelled on the CD as appropriate.
+- it would be helpful if a list of documents submitted is included together with where they are located/ labelled on the CD or ShareFile submission as appropriate

-You may expand this information to provide details of how you are addressing each area of the assessment.
-Alternatively you may submit an 'Application Overview'.
+You may expand this information to provide details of how you are addressing each area of the assessment or submit an 'Application Overview'.

 The application form